๐Ÿ… Network Nightmares: A VR Detective Game for Network Security

 Implementations

 We designed the visualization of nodes and links that represent networks.
-The "virus" travelled from node to node with a set of logics we designed.
-The node that had been visited was marked as different colors to indicate the order of the visits.
+The "virus" travelled from node to node with a set of rules we designed.
+The node that had been visited was marked with different colors to indicate the order of the visits.
 The player had to look around and make judgments to find the virus.
 We developed most of the project in Unity with C# and assets in Maya and Illustrator.
-I mainly worked on the spatial audios as another hint to the players.
+I mainly worked on the spatial audio as another hint to the players.

 Reflections